 |New Zealand (NZD)||$849.00||$949.00|

 Participants will be provided with 6 months access to our Professional Development Library, a collection of resources to extend your knowledge of Positive Psychology and to use for training purposes within your organisation.
 These resources include:

 With the Certificate of Applied Positive Psychology course, you get two days of professional training along with a wealth of professionally-prepared resources to empower you to share your newly-acquired knowledge with your colleagues.

-For best results, we suggest having several of your high-performing people complete the course so that they can form a team to lead sustainable cultural change at your workplace.
+For best results, we suggest having several of your high-performing people complete the course so that they can form a team to lead sustainable cultural change in your organisation.